NanoComp/mpb/doc/docs/Python_Tutorial.md

 [TOC]

-The MPB Python Library
+PyMPB - The MPB Python Library
 ----------------------

 MPB simulations are Python scripts which involve specifying the geometry, the number of eigenvectors to compute, what to output, and everything else necessary to set up a calculation.
-A Python script provides the flexibility to customize the simulation for practically any application particularly those involving parameter sweeps and optimization.
+A Python script provides the flexibility to customize the simulation for practically any application, particularly those involving parameter sweeps and optimization.
 Python libraries such as [NumPy](http://www.numpy.org/), [SciPy](https://www.scipy.org/), and [matplotlib](https://matplotlib.org/) can be used to augment the simulation functionality.
 Much of the low-level functionality of the Python interface has been abstracted which means that you don't need to be an experienced programmer to set up simulations.
 Reasonable defaults are available.

 Executing MPB programs is normally done at the Unix command line as follows: